rdppathak/cloud-interface/README.md

 # cloud-interface
-A defined interface to ease public cloud operations like AWS/Azure/GCP.
+A defined interface to ease operations with public clouds like AWS/Azure/GCP.